Tasmin Archer: Other work

 In a 2006 interview, Archer said she and John Hughes were pursuing opportunities to write for film and TV soundtracks.
 Subsequently, the partners provided work for EastEnders and other shows.

 A Cauldron of Random Notes (2025)

-In late 2024 Archer mentioned the name of her new album, A Cauldron Of Random Notes.
+In late 2024, Archer mentioned the name of her new album, A Cauldron of Random Notes.
 On 17 June 2025, she mentioned that the first single, "Vibration of Life" would be released on 20 June 2025.

 "Vibration of Life" was released across streaming platforms as intended on 20 June 2025, with both an official music video and lyric video shared on YouTube.
 "Segregation Seeds" is the name of the second single, similarly released on 8 August 2025.
+The third single, "Free Fall", was released on 3 September 2025.

-The upcoming release date of A Cauldron Of Random Notes is 12 September 2025.
+A Cauldron of Random Notes was released on 12 September 2025.
+Pre-ordering fans had the opportunity to win one of two unique hand-painted tambourines signed by Archer.

+The album was mastered in summer 2024 and initially scheduled for release in November 2024 or February 2025.
+It was postponed to September 2025 due to vinyl production delays and decisions by Archer and her longtime partner John Hughes.

+The album comprises 11 tracks, selected from hundreds of demos and song ideas written by Archer and Hughes during the COVID-19 pandemic.
+The remaining 19 unreleased songs, along with others in development, are intended for future albums and EPs.